lucylow/Apptimize_tictactoe/README.md

-# Tic Tac Toe + Apptimize Software Development Kit
+# A/B Testing Moble TicTacToe Game with Apptimize SDK

 ## Intro

-Coding challenge where I had to **integrate a mobile application with the Apptimize SDK**. **I created a basic tic tac toe game with Swift and XCode** and then followed the software development guide from [Apptimize SDK Download and Documentation](https://apptimize.com/docs/sdk-information.html).
+Coding challenge where I had to **integrate a mobile application with the Apptimize SDK**. **I created a basic TicTacToe game with Swift and XCode** and then followed the software development guide from [Apptimize SDK Download and Documentation](https://apptimize.com/docs/sdk-information.html).

 ## Apptimize